11 secrets I learned about living after losing

 5. Look for ways to give back.

-The more Hubby and I booked speaking engagements, the easier it became to get up in front of audiences.
+The more Gary and I booked speaking engagements, the easier it became to get up in front of audiences.
 And while we were sharing hope, hope was gently showering down all around us.

 6. Invest in good eating.